Education

 Viet Nam People’s Committee of Nga Bay Town

-Myanmar Ministry of Office of the Union Government
+Myanmar Ministry of the Union Government

-Laos Ministry of Home Affairs
+Laos Ministry of Home Affairs in Xayabouri Province

 Romania Cluj-Napoca City Hall